sam-goodwin/punchcard/docs/4-shapes.md

 }>>
 ```

-So, a type-safe interface for can be derived at runtime:
+So, a type-safe interface can be derived at runtime:

 ```ts
 async function publish(notification: {